Computer Science & Engineering 142

-You will be expected to complete a variety of programming assignments for this course and to take two exams.
-The resulting scores will be combined according to the following weightings:
+You will complete a variety of programming assignments for this course and will take two open-book, open-note exams.
+The resulting scores will be combined as follows:

 Using the weightings above, each student’s scores will be turned into an overall score ranging from 0 to 100 percent.
 These will be turned into grades as follows:

-The exams will be closed-book and closed-note.
 If you need to miss an exam, you must contact Stuart prior to the exam to get permission.
-Even if you are sick, you should be able to call your instructor’s office phone and leave a message that you need to be contacted.
+Even if you are sick at home, you should be able to call your instructor’s office phone number to leave a message that you need to be contacted.

-The weekly assignments will generally be graded on a 20-point scale, although a few of the earlier assignments may be worth fewer points.
+The weekly assignments will generally be graded on a 20-point scale, although a few of the early assignments may be worth fewer points.

 Each assignment will list its due date.
-Most will be due on Tuesdays at 9 pm.
+Most will be due on Tuesdays at 2 pm.
 Each student in the class will have a total of five “free” late days (a late day is 24 hours of lateness).
 There are no partial days, so assignments are either on time, 1 day late, 2 days late, etc. Because of this generous late policy, students will not be granted extensions for assignments unless they have some highly extenuating circumstances.
 Once a student has used up all of his or her late days, each successive late day will result in a loss of 1 point.
-No assignment will be accepted more than 4 days after its due-date.
-No assignment can be submitted after 11 pm of the last day of class (Friday, December 6th ), whether or not a student has free late days left.
+No assignment will be accepted more than 7 days after its due-date.
+All assignments must be submitted by of the last day of class (Friday, December 9th), whether or not a student has free late days left.